This is how to play, and win, Super Bowl squares

 Related: Super Bowl 2023: Six players to watch as Eagles face Chiefs in championship game

-Most of the action will be on the football field on Super Bowl Sunday, but that doesn’t mean viewers of the 2024 game can’t join in on the fun at home as well.
+Most of the action will be on the football field on Super Bowl Sunday, or during the highly anticipated halftime show, but that doesn’t mean viewers of the 2024 game can’t join in on the fun at home as well.

 Super Bowl squares, otherwise known as football squares, is a game perfect for Super Bowl parties because it lets people bet on the outcome of America's most-watched game.